ierwsdf/More-affection-submod/README.md

 Basically compliments give you more affection

-to install put files in the  "game" folder in your ddlc directory.
+to install put the .rypc files in the  "game" folder in your ddlc directory.

 Have fun.